List Of Festivals Celebrated In The Month Of June

 Where: Lucknow, Uttar Pradesh

-What is Special: It is one of the biggest mango food festival held in Uttar Pradesh, where you can see dishes from royal households and signature dishes by chefs.
+What is Special: It is one of the biggest mango food festivals held in Uttar Pradesh, where you can see dishes from royal households and signature dishes by chefs.
 Rare mango varieties will also be showcased by farmers.